 This 2004 cult classic follows the story of Shaun, a man who is trying to get his life together as he deals with a zombie apocalypse that has suddenly overwhelmed London.

-Meanwhile, if any of these movies have inspired you to relocate to the city, be sure to check out our moving guides for a stress-free move!
-Moreover, remember to check out our London man and van companies to find movers who can help you move into your new home.
+Meanwhile, if any of these London movies have inspired you to relocate to the city, be sure to check out our moving guides for a stress-free move!
+Moreover, remember to check out our London man and van partners and small removal companies to find movers who can help you move into your new home.